lvaschmidt/xssChat/README.md

 ## Chat.
 With XSS.

-XSSchat is a chat app that allows you to communicate with your friends, with a twist: we allow XSS.
-That's right, you can send messages with XSS payloads and see them executed in real-time.
+XSSchat is a chat app that allows users to send and receive messages that contain HTML and JavaScript code.
+This feature enables users to customize their messages with rich formatting, interactive elements, and dynamic content.
+However, it also exposes users to the risk of cross site scripting (XSS) attacks, where malicious code can be injected into the messages and executed by the recipients' browsers.
+XSSchat does not filter or sanitize the messages, so users are responsible for their own security and privacy.
+Users should only use XSSchat with trusted contacts and avoid clicking on suspicious links or opening unknown attachments.
+XSSchat is intended for educational and experimental purposes only and is not recommended for production use.

 ### Features